Christian Camargo: Career

-In 2006, Camargo played Brian Moser, a.k.a.
-Rudy Cooper, in Season 1 of Dexter.
+Camargo made his theatrical debut in 1999, starring in films such as Plunkett & Macleane and Harlem Aria, co-starring in the latter with Damon Wayans and Gabriel Casseus.
+He continued playing small roles in films, starring as Officer Pavel Loktev in K-19: The Widowmaker (2002) and playing Detective Scott in The Cry (2007).

+Camargo is perhaps best known for his role as Brian Moser, a.k.a.
+Rudy Cooper, the long-lost brother of the titular character, in Dexter, starring as a regular cast member in Season 1 (2006).
+Brian is the enigmatic Ice Truck Killer, his main goal being to reunite with his brother by starting a series of murders to attract Dexter's attention while getting closer to him by dating his foster sister, Debra Morgan, under his "Rudy Cooper" alias.
+Originally, Jeremy Renner was considered for the role but declined due to scheduling conflicts.
+Camargo reprised the role as a guest star in Season 2 (2007), Season 6 (2011), and eventually in Dexter: Resurrection (2025).
+Brian Moser's character received critical acclaim and is considered to be one of Dexter's best villains, with Camargo's performance in particular being praised.
+Camargo continues to receive mementos from fans, including prosthetic hands with colored fingernails.

 Camargo's New York theater work includes the Public Theater's Kit Marlowe, Steve Martin's Underpants at Classic Stage Company, and the title role of Theater For A New Audience's Coriolanus.
+He made his broadway debut in 1996 as Edward Sergeant in Skylight, which coincidentally had Camargo's Dexter co-star Michael C. Hall as his understudy.
 In 2008, Camargo played opposite Dianne Wiest, John Lithgow and Katie Holmes in Arthur Miller's All My Sons on Broadway.
 In early 2009, he played the title role in the Theatre for a New Audience's production of Hamlet.
 He won an Obie and Drama League nomination for his performance.
 The show ran until April 12, 2009.

 Camargo portrayed Orlando in The Bridge Project's presentation of Shakespeare's As You Like It in Brooklyn, New York.
 In February 2010, he played Ariel in the company's rendition of Shakespeare's The Tempest.
 Both plays were directed by British director Sam Mendes.
-On September 30, 2010, he was cast as Eleazar in The Twilight Saga: Breaking Dawn, Parts 1 and 2.
+On September 30, 2010, he was cast as Eleazar Denali in The Twilight Saga: Breaking Dawn, Parts 1 and 2, playing alongside Mía Maestro, who played Eleazar's wife, Carmen.